 Step-by-Step Guide to Crafting Your Homemade Tangy Delight

-- Sauté the aromatics: Heat olive oil in a saucepan over medium heat.
-Add the finely chopped red onion and grated ginger.
-Cook until softened and translucent, about 5 minutes.
-If using chili, add it here for a gentle kick.
+2) Sauté aromatics: Warm the oil in a saucepan, add the chopped red onion and grated ginger, and cook until translucent, about five minutes.
+If you choose to include chili, add it during this step for integrated heat.

 Tips for Success